 Make the most of your winter break

 Use the winter session to catch up, make up, or get ahead!
-Whether you are a student at BGSU or in high school, our engaging, convenient, on-campus or online courses will help you keep moving forward in your education.
+Whether you are a student at BGSU or guest from another college or university, our engaging, convenient, on-campus or online courses will help you keep moving forward in your education.

 Yes!
 Students are not required to take classes during the Winter Session, as it is an optional session.
-For students not taking classes during Winter Session, the break will last until the start of spring session, which begins on Monday, January 28.
 Extended work opportunities, applying for jobs, and completing graduate school applications are all possibilities with the extended break.

 Residences and some Dining Halls will be available during Winter Session.
 Food service locations will be limited based on enrollment and number of students attending the various locations.
 Some of the services provided at the locations will be limited over the winter break.
 Please note that parking restrictions will be enforced during Winter Session.